1 - Content popularity

 Score based algorithm

-Setting a very high max size won’t impact performance, it will only consume more memory.
+Setting a very high max size will not impact performance, it will only consume more memory.

 The field requests_between_popularity_decay defines the number of requests between each popularity decay update, an integral component of this feature.